sg893052/sonic-buildimage/TestPlans/manageability/mgmt-framework/IGMP_Snooping_gNMI_Subscription_Testplan.md

 2. Subscribe each URI to ON_CHANGE and Validating the ON_CHANGE notification.
 3. Subscribe each URI to SAMPLE with WCKV and Validating the Update and Delete notification w.r.t sample_interval.
 4. Subscribe each URI to SAMPLE with WCKV and Validating the Update notification w.r.t suppress_redundant.
-5. SAMPLE WCKV supports only for paths avaliable in [Telementry Subscription Path]
+5. SAMPLE WCKV supports only for paths available in [Telementry Subscription Path]

 # Feature Overview